Robs0412/radiosonde_flight_visualization/VBA_bas_files/README.md

-VBA macro consist of several modules.
-For each version the modules are backuped here.
+VBA macro consists of several modules, for each version the modules are backuped here.

 Modules in macro editor (Alt + F11):